 Why would an august physician omit troubling information in his story of first use of a certain class of drug on a human patient, and embellish what was left?
 Well, the august physician is a fan of antipsychotic drugs and a vocal opponent of those who oppose their wide use.
-Though he knows that “antipsychotics” don’t cure anything and do have life-wrecking effects that are not necessarily dose- or duration-dependent, he believes it’s in the best interests of the non-medical public to believe in the drugs.
 It’s not that he thinks they’re such excellent drugs.
+He knows that “antipsychotics” don’t cure anything and do have life-wrecking effects that are not necessarily dose- or duration-dependent, but he believes it’s in the best interests of the non-medical public to believe in the drugs.
 He just thinks it’s terrible when people disobey their doctors.
 There is so much evidence in favor of non-drug treatments for people who experience disturbing hallucinations and are deemed “out of touch with reality” that you really have to wonder why Jeffrey Lieberman is still flogging the old neurotoxic chemicals.

 It’s an abuse of power.
 Yes, power.
 Being to go-to guy for mainstream media’s facile coverage of psychiatric drugs is a power.
 It’s possible that he continues to advocate for the drugs because to stop now and admit their harms would open him to criticism and worse, for all the years he pushed them on the public.
 Keeping the true story of antipsychotic drugs’ rocky introduction out of his popular press book, which was marketed as a brave exploration of psychiatry’s grim history is not just an omission, it’s deception.
 In truth, psychiatry was more grim and misguided than he lets on, and it’s still grim and misguided in the present.
 In fact, Chlorpromazine (Thorazine, as it was branded in the U.S.) did not live up to any hype supplied by drug companies and enthusiastic psychiatrists.
 “The hope that was placed in chlorpromazine’s ability to treat schizophrenia was dimmed by evidence of serious side effects.”
 All the so-called antipsychotic drugs that followed plague patients with undesired effects.

 These are excerpted from patient reviews of Haloperidol, an antipsychotic drug in the tradition established by Chlorpromazine.
-It’s much more commonly used in the U.S., a mainstay of the American emergency room, psychiatric “hospital,” and nursing home.
+It’s commonly used in the U.S., a mainstay of the American emergency room, psychiatric “hospital,” Veterans Administration and nursing home.

 A 31 year old nurse was given 30 milligrams, once, to help with nausea and vomiting: